conan-center-index

 Prefer the following order of documented methods in python code (conanfile.py, test_package/conanfile.py):

-For conan create the order is listed here test packages recipes should append the following methods:
+For conan create the order is listed here.

 Settings